Horizon-Hosting/documentation/src/pages/legal/acceptable-use-policy.md

 ## Complaints

-Horizon Hosting reserves the right to suspend access to Services.
-If Horizon Networks receives complaints from Internet users, through internet organisations or through other parties, Horizon Hosting is not required to determine the validity of the complaints received before acting under this AUP.
-Horizon Hosting has no obligation to forward the complaint to the Customer or User, or to identify the complaining parties.
+Horizon Hosting Limited reserves the right to suspend access to Services.
+If Horizon Networks receives complaints from Internet users, through internet organisations or through other parties, Horizon Hosting Limited is not required to determine the validity of the complaints received before acting under this AUP.
+Horizon Hosting Limited has no obligation to forward the complaint to the Customer or User, or to identify the complaining parties.